Last updated: 03 Nov 2016

 Agencies should develop policies on probation consistent with the legislative framework and individual agency enterprise agreements.

-Agency polices should establish processes to be followed during the probation period that:
+Agency policies should establish processes to be followed during the probation period that:

 - enable managers to effectively assess the employee's suitability for employment in the agency.